 Set up and break down is booth participant’s responsibility.
-You will need your own tents and tables for Saturday at Friendship Fountain (next to MOSH.)
-Display areas must be safe, attractive, and inviting.
+You will need your own tents and tables for Saturday at Sea Walk Pavilion (next to Latham Park) and FSCJ South Campus Display areas must be safe, attractive, and inviting.
 You must be sure you have enough material for all participants.
 All groups must bring their own table and chairs.
 Tent will be provided.
 Booth participant’s must arrive AT LEAST ½ hour before event start and take down only AFTER event end.
 Must attach certificate of liability.

 - All teams must follow equitable practice.

 - If you need electricity please contact us for further discussion.